wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

      * Stagenet: [http://blockchain-stagenet.wavesnodes.com/](http://blockchain-testnet.wavesnodes.com/)
    </details>

-### Turn Off Block and Transaction Validation

-You can speed up the import by 5-20% at your own risk.
+**Note**: You can speed up the import by 5-20% at your own risk.
 To do so, use ```-no-verify``` importer option to turn off block and transaction validation.
 Use with caution and only if you trust the blockchain binary file.

 ### Import Blockchain Up to a Certain Height